Hiltronix/plugin.video.sickrage/README.md

 #### SickBeard Limitations & Issues:
 - Sickbeard does not (and devs won't add) a function call to retrieve the API key, so hackish screen scraping is required to auto-retrieve the API Key.
   This may break, so manual entry of API Key may be required.
-- The SickBeard API shares images in thumbnail size (small/low-res) unless a startup parameter is used of '--noresize' without the quotes.
+- The SickBeard API returns images in thumbnail size (small/low-res) unless a startup parameter is used of '--noresize' without the quotes.
-- The SickBeard API does not allow for retrieving the backlog list.
+- The SickBeard API does not allow for retrieving the backlog list at this time.

 -----